Would you like to know how to show characters to your readers instead of telling your readers about them?

 Tip #4 Show Characters by What They Own.

-Example: In the opening scenes of the film Big Chill we watch the main characters unpack their bags.
+Example: In the opening scenes of the film Big Chill, we watch the main characters unpack their bags.
 They are there for a weekend trip to a mutual friend’s funeral.
 One character has packed enough pills to fill a drugstore; another packed a calculator; still, another has several packages of condoms.
-So, you see, before a word is spoken, before we know anyone’s name, we see glimpses of the characters through the objects they brought with them.
+So, you see, before a word is spoken, before we know anyone’s name, we see glimpses of the characters through the objects they bring with them.

 Here’s an exercise you might try.
 Make a list of what your character might pack for a weekend trip.
 What kind of suitcase would they put it in?